 - EAT VEGETABLES AND FRUIT WITH YOUR MEALS

 Fruits and vegetables are mostly carbohydrates but do contain some protein and fat.
 You should use vegetables and fruit as your primary source of carbohydrates.
 They have a high nutritional density and are lower in calories.
 A great benefit of eating vegetables and fruit at every meal is you can eat more and not feel so hungry when you’re trying to lose fat.
-You can pretty much eat as much vegetables as you like because vegetables can give you lots of bulk to your meals, are packed with nutrition, and are low in calories.
+You can pretty much eat as many vegetables as you like because vegetables can give you lots of bulk to your meals, are packed with nutrition and are low in calories.
 Work on eating vegetables every time you eat your meal.

 If you are grilling some steaks or chicken, grill some vegetables.
 If you are going out to eat, start your meal with a salad or a vegetable appetizer.
 Feature a vegetarian dish as your main course when cooking dinner.
 Should you drink or eat your fruits and veggies?
 Don’t worry too much about it.
 However, the better way would be to eat your veggies.

-- DRINK NON CALORIE-CONTAINING BEVERAGES
+- DRINK NON-CALORIE-CONTAINING BEVERAGES

 We can all drink more water!
 Because we are made up of about 60% water, we need to maintain a good level of hydration.
 Water helps are our everyday functions: digestion, blood circulation, absorption of nutrients, and maintaining body temperature.
 Water helps our muscles maintain optimal performance.
 When muscle cells are dehydrated, they shrivel up and we experience muscle fatigue.
 Hydration is important before, during and after exercise to help maintain performance and aid in recovery.
 Water helps digestion by keeping things flowing smoothly, helping to prevent constipation.
 It also helps the kidneys in excreting toxins.
 If your urine is darker in color, you know you are not drinking enough water.
 It should be clear and light in color.